Circulating book collection: 172353 volumes

 2008 Information Technology Help Desk moves to the Library in May.

-2013 Library joins ConnectNY Print Trust to begin to compare and assess cooperative retention of print monographs.
+2013 First floor reconfiguration completed by removing reference desk and office, adding 3 media viewing rooms & group study areas.
+Library joins ConnectNY Print Trust to begin to compare and assess cooperative retention of print monographs.

 About Noreen Reale Falcone

 The Library is named for alumna Noreen Reale Falcone, class of 1958.
 Noreen Falcone of Skaneateles, NY is a former Regent and Trustee of Le Moyne College who maintains close ties to the College.
 She is a community leader in the Syracuse area and beyond having served in a variety of non-profit humanitarian efforts.
 She is a member of the Order of Malta and served in 2008 as President of the U.S. Federal Association.